 You should now feel comfortable using PayPal to manage your online payments.

-Make Hassle-free Online Payments with PayPal (Video Guide)
+Make Hassle-free Best Online Payment Gateway with PayPal Tutorial (Video Guide)

 PayPal is a fast, safe, and easy-to- (sometimes free) online payment gateway that allows businesses and individuals to send and receive money online.